mattcooperdev/coopgarms/README.md

 #### Site Goals
 * To provide users with a place to purchase goods sold by the business
-* To provide users with a stylish site to browse
+* To provide users with an enjoyable browsing experience
-* To provide users with a place to become inspired and become part of a community
+* To provide users with a place to become inspired and be part of a community

 ### Epics